Jennifer Neel knows she teaches one of those classes.

-“The NC State CVM has a breadth and depth in the area of educational excellence that is rare and remarkable among U.S. colleges of veterinary medicine,” says Laura Nelson, CVM associate dean and director of academic affairs.
+“The NC State CVM has breadth and depth in educational excellence that is rare and remarkable among U.S. colleges of veterinary medicine,” says Laura Nelson, CVM associate dean and director of academic affairs.
 “I would put our faculty up against any college in the country.”

 This year’s faculty winners are the type of veterinary education leaders found throughout the CVM.
 Neel’s educational approaches for an intimidating course, including “pre-lecture” work that helps students thoroughly prepare out of the classroom and allows for more in-depth discussions in the classroom, showcases her dedication to reaching all of her students.

 She also inspires other CVM professors, particularly through her involvement with the college’s new Academy of Educators, a discussion group on curriculum and educational techniques that’s open to all CVM faculty, staff and students.